cairohcsousa/cairohcsousa/README.md

 [![Image](https://img.shields.io/badge/orcid-A6CE39?style=for-the-badge&logo=orcid&logoColor=white)](https://orcid.org/my-orcid?orcid=0000-0003-0218-8599)

 ## 🧑 About me
 Well, I can say a lot about me.
 I was born in 1997.
-I am Brazilian.
+I am Brazilian 🇧🇷.
 I am a big Vasco da Gama fan 💢.
 I'm never satisfied with myself, to a level that can even be interpreted as unhealthy.

 But I also do can tell you about who I am, in an academic and professional sense.